oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_fans.md

 ## Construction

-To construct a polyhedral fan, you must pass the rays of each cone in the fan, along with an `IncidenceMatrix` encoding which rays are extremal with respect to which cones.
+To construct a polyhedral fan, you must pass the rays of each cone in the fan, along with an `IncidenceMatrix` encoding which rays generate which cones.

 ```@docs
 PolyhedralFan(Rays::Union{Oscar.MatElem,AbstractMatrix}, Incidence::IncidenceMatrix)